-We recommend that developers and end-users run Visualize-based applications on desktop/laptop graphics card or mobile devices that meet the recommendations below.
-This set of recommendations should be passed on to your end-users, and may be updated with each major release.
+We recommend developers and end users run Visualize-based applications on GPUs or specific mobile devices that meet the recommendations below.
+This set of recommendations should be passed on to your end users, and may be updated with each major release.

 - Windows Platforms: DirectX 10.1+ compatible; 1GB or higher

-- HOOPS Visualize currently includes 3D driver interfaces for OpenGL 1.1 and high, or DirectX 9.0c and higher.
-However, please note that gfx-hardware manufacturers are no longer supporting their cards which utilize those older 3D-API versions.
+HOOPS Visualize currently includes legacy 3D driver interfaces for OpenGL 1.1 (deprecated, will be removed).
+However, please note that hardware manufacturers are no longer supporting devices which utilize the older 3D API versions.

-- Graphics cards may contain defects in their vendor-supplied drivers, firmware, or hardware, and such defects are the responsibility of the graphics card vendor.
-We attempt to provide workarounds to severe graphics-card defects, but workarounds are frequently not possible.
-Therefore we suggest that you provide end-users with a driver-pulldown that lists various 3D-driver choices, in order to help them potentially workaround graphics-card defects.
-Please refer to the Visualize Troubleshooting Guide, which provides guidelines about how to configure your application's 3d-driver selection.
+Graphics cards may contain defects in their vendor-supplied drivers, firmware, or hardware, and such defects are the responsibility of the graphics card vendor.
+We attempt to provide workarounds to severe GPU defects, but workarounds are frequently not possible.
+Therefore, we suggest that you provide end users with a way to select from various driver choices, in order to help them potentially work around any graphics card defects which may be encountered.
+Please refer to the Visualize Troubleshooting Guide for either 3DF or HPS, which provide guidelines about how to configure your application's driver selection.